Chris--A/ParsedownFilter/README.md

 to be opened in a new tab and have the `nofollow` attribute applied.
 This is handy when you cannot monitor links that people may post on your site.

-This is only a basic example, and will cause relative links to be marked `nofollow` also.

 ```php